SolomonFoskaay/Github-Tutorial-How-To-Use-Github-Like-A-Pro-Developer/Ep1.md

 ### QUESTION 4: How To Create A Folder In Github?

-### QUESTION 5: How To Add File In Github Repository?
+### QUESTION 5: How To Add File To Folder In Github Repository?

 ### QUESTION 6: How To Upload Images In Github?